JanaKhanji/JanaKhanji/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a Web developer.
+I am a Web developer✨
 <br />
-In the past few years, I have learned and used Angular, ReactJS, Ionic to build some personal and freelancing projects.
+Over the past few years, I have learned Angular, ReactJS, Ionic to build some personal and freelance projects.
 <br />
-As a developer, I have always felt the need to learn more and build more.
+As a developer, I have always felt the desire to learn more and build more.

-### Some of my fav technologies:
+### 😄 Some of my fav technologies
 - ReactJS
 - Angular
 - Ionic